 Let’s look at an example that will help you understand how extensive these scams can be.
 Earlier this year, a bunch of attackers managed to collect an airdrop meant for owners of two premium NFT projects, BAYC and MAYC.
 How did they manage to pull this off?

-The airdrop developers had not anticipated that NFTs borrowed through a flash loan could be used in this manner.
-They had not ensured that those making claims with this kind of temporary “ownership” could be weeded out.
+The airdrop developers had not anticipated that NFTs borrowed through a flash loan could be used this way.
+They had not ensured that those claiming this kind of temporary “ownership” could be weeded out.
 The hackers had managed to identify and exploit this loophole.

 How can you protect yourself?